uppes/coroutine/README.md

 /**
  * Wrap the callable with `yield`, this makes sure every callable is a generator function,
  * and will switch at least once without actually executing.
- * Then function is used by `await` not really called directly.
+ * This function is used by `await` not really called directly.
  *
  * @see https://docs.python.org/3.7/library/asyncio-task.html#awaitables
  */